Using Remix

 Begin by opening a browser window and navigating to [remix.ethereum.org].
 Click through the introductory tips, then review the editor.
 It is divided into three areas, which should look familiar.

 The editor pane loads with the Remix home screen, which contains news, helpful links, and warnings about common scams.
-You can close the home tab if you'd like, then open 1_Storage.sol, located inside the contracts folder of the default_workspace.
+You can close the home tab if you'd like, then open 1_Storage.sol

 You'll edit your code in the editor pane.
 It also has most of the features you're expecting, such as syntax and error highlighting.
 Note that in Remix, errors are not underlines.
 Instead, you'll see an❗to the left of the line number where the error is present.